Danny Tickle

-During his career Tickle played for several clubs including Halifax, Wigan Warriors (Heritage No. 950), Hull F.C., Widnes Vikings, Castleford Tigers (Heritage No. 969), Leigh Centurions and Hull Kingston Rovers.
+During his career Tickle played for several clubs, including Halifax, Wigan Warriors, Hull F.C., Widnes Vikings, Castleford Tigers, Leigh Centurions and Hull Kingston Rovers.

 Background

 Tickle was born in Golborne, Greater Manchester, England.
+He learned rugby league at local amateur club, Golborne Parkside.

 Senior career

 Halifax (2000-02)

-At the start of his career he played for two-seasons at Halifax in the Super League.
-Tickle then went onto sign for the Wigan Warriors, despite interest from other Super League sides that included St. Helens.
+At the start of his career he played for three seasons at Halifax in the Super League.